Expert Q&A: Dan Oman on Heavy Industry

 For example, we recently saved a major automotive client millions of dollars on a hazardous waste violation and potential negative impact to their brand reputation.
 We did so by using an uncommon testing procedure that gave them an early indication of waste characteristics prior to committing to conducting more rigorous and expensive testing for compliance.
 In addition, because of our knowledge of the industry, their business, and the regulations and regulators, we advocated on their behalf with internal stakeholders, regulators, and the community.
 As a result, their business did not have to halt operations, they received no fine, did not need to pursue remediation, and therefore there was no negative impact to their brand.

-For more information on our Heavy Industry Market Segment, contact Dan Oman.
+For more information, contact Dan Oman.